dotarj/Giddup/docs/command-model-components.md

 > [!IMPORTANT]
 > A command describes the intention to change something in the system.
 It reflects a business process as close as possible.

+A command is processed by a command processor and contains all information required for command processing and the resulting event processing.
+For example, `AddOptionalReviewerCommand` contains the ID of the optional reviewer, `LinkWorkItemCommand` contains the ID of the work item and `CompletePullRequestCommand` requires no extra information for command processing.

 :heavy_check_mark: DO use immutable records.

+:heavy_check_mark: DO implement a common (aggregate specific) interface.

+:heavy_check_mark: DO place the interface and implementations in application core (domain).

 :heavy_check_mark: DO use descriptive names using a verb, a noun and the suffix `Command`.

 For example, `AddOptionalReviewerCommand`, `LinkWorkItemCommand` or `CompletePullRequestCommand`.

-:heavy_check_mark: DO implement a common (aggregate specific) interface.

-For example, `IPullRequestCommand`.

-:heavy_check_mark: DO place implementations in application core (domain).

-:heavy_check_mark: DO only add information required for command processing and the resulting event processing.

-For example, `AddOptionalReviewerCommand` contains the ID of the optional reviewer, `LinkWorkItemCommand` contains the ID of the work item and `CompletePullRequestCommand` requires no extra information for command processing.

-:heavy_check_mark: DO add delegates (`Func<>`) to a command when processing requires external information (information beyond the scope of the current aggregate).
+:heavy_check_mark: DO add delegates to a command when processing requires external information (information beyond the scope of the current aggregate).

 For example, `AddOptionalReviewerCommand` contains a delegate which can validate whether the given reviewer exists.

+:x: DO NOT add information beyond the scope of the current command.

 See [IPullRequestCommand.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestCommand.cs) for an example implementation.